AlisherXujanov/PythonCourse/POSTGRES/Second-lesson.md

 > --------------------
 > - NOT	      Makes a negative result e.g. NOT LIKE, NOT IN, NOT BETWEEN
 >         ex: SELECT * FROM customers WHERE age NOT BETWEEN 18 AND 30

+# Distinct and Limit and their variations
+> - DISTINCT	  Select only distinct (different) values
+>        ex: SELECT DISTINCT name FROM customers
+>            => this will return all distinct names from the customers table
+>               which means that if there are two customers with the same name
+>              only one of them will be returned
+> --------------------
+> - COUNT	  Count number of rows returned
+>       ex: SELECT COUNT(DISTINCT age) FROM customers
+>          => this will return the number of distinct ages from the customers table
+> --------------------
+> - LIMIT	  Limit number of rows returned
+>       ex: SELECT * FROM customers LIMIT 10
+>           => this will return only 10 rows from the customers table
+> --------------------
+> - OFFSET	  Skip number of rows before starting to return the rows
+>      ex: SELECT * FROM customers LIMIT 10 OFFSET 10
+>         => this will return 10 rows from the customers table starting from the 10th row
+> --------------------
+> - PERCENT      Limit number of rows returned as a percentage of the total number of rows
+>     ex: SELECT * FROM customers LIMIT 10 PERCENT
+>       => this will return only 10% of the rows from the customers table
+>          if the customers table has 100 rows, this will return 10 rows
+> --------------------
+> - FETCH	  Limit number of rows returned
+>          FETCH vs LIMIT
+>          FETCH is the same as LIMIT but it is more flexible
+>          FETCH can be used with OFFSET but LIMIT cannot
+>          FETCH can be used with PERCENT but LIMIT cannot
+>
+>     ex: SELECT * FROM customers FETCH FIRST 10 ROWS ONLY
+>        => this will return only 10 rows from the customers table
+> --------------------